 How to prepare for hiking Colca Canyon?

-Take a two to three days time to get used to the height before you head to trek the canyon.
+Take two to three days to get used to the altitude.
 Walk around in Arequipa.
-Your body will get acclimatized and produce extra red blood cells at that height that you would need because of the lack of air.
-Don’t drink alcohol before the trip as it will dehydrate you.
-But befriend with water and drink as much as you can, if you don’t already.
+Your body will get acclimatized (and produce extra red blood cells you would need at that height to compensate for the lack of oxygen).
+Don’t drink alcohol before the trip.
+Get used to a lot of water instead.
+Eat nutritious meals and sleep well.
+And you are ready to go.

 What to carry for the Colca Canyon hike?

-Listing down some of the important things you should bring with you on the trek,
+Listing down some of the important things you should bring with you on your Colca Canyon tour,

-- A rain jacket – Always carry one in the Latin-American countries for you never know when it might rain.
+- A rain jacket – Always carry one in South America for you never know when it might rain.

-- Yoga pants for women and for men – Would be the best to do the hike.
+- Yoga pants for women and men – Would be the best to do the hike.

-- A hat for the sun – Too much direct sun at those heights isn’t good while hiking.
+- A hat – Too much direct sun at those heights isn’t good.

 - Strong sunscreen – Andean mountains can be pretty sunny, and you would burn in a minute

 - Lifestraw water bottle – This reusable filtered water bottle comes with an inbuilt filter, and you can fill it anywhere.
-A filter water bottle is essential for you cannot drink tap water everywhere in Peru.
+A filter water bottle is essential because you cannot drink tap water in Peru.

-- Swimwear for women and swimwear for men – There is a pool down at the oasis.
-The tour would also take you to a natural hot spring while going back to the Colca Canyon.
+- Swimwear for women and men – There is a pool down at the oasis.
+The tour would also take you to a natural hot spring while returning to Arequipa.

-- Good hiking shoes for women and good hiking shoes for men – A must-have for the hike.
+- Good hiking shoes for women and men – A must-have.

 - Flip flops

-- A travel towel – Carry a light travel towel like this one for it will save you a lot of space.
+- A travel towel – Carry a light travel towel to save space.

-- Flashlight – Please don’t go without this one.
+- Flashlight – Please don’t go without it.

 - A pair of change for the next day

-- Snacks (as snacks down the canyon or on the way are expensive)
+- Snacks (snacks down the canyon or on the way are expensive)

 - Medicines for altitude sickness and dizziness

-Some cash to buy some extra food and drinks.
+Some cash to buy extra food and drinks.

-Should you take a 1 day Colca Canyon tour or a 2 day Colca Canyon tour?
+How to choose between various Colca Canyon tours?
+Should you take a 1 day Colca or a 2 day Colca Canyon tour?

-But this is a good option if you just want to peep down the canyon or feel unprepared for the trek(in which case you should go later).
-For on a day trip to Colca Canyon from Arequipa you won’t go deep down into the canyon.
-The tour group will take you to Chivay, stop at souvenir shops, make a halt at the Mirador Cruz del Condor where you will crane your neck and hopefully see a few condors while jamming amongst the people, and then you will be driven to Arequipa.
+But it is a good option if you just want to take a peep down the canyon or feel unprepared for the trekking Colca Canyon (in which case you should go later).
+The day trip will take you to Chivay, stop at souvenir shops, make a halt at the Mirador Cruz del Condor, and then you will be driven back to Arequipa.

-The best way to see Colca Canyon is by descending into the mouths of the giant.
+The best way to see Colca Canyon is by descending into the mouth of the giant.

-The central square of Arequipa or the white city is lined with Colca Canyon tour operators.
-Go to a few and talk to them about the prices.
+The central square of Arequipa is lined with Colca Canyon tour operators.
+Talk to a few for availability and prices.

-You can either opt for Colca Canyon two day tour with a one-night stay at the canyon, which is what I did.
-Or you can choose to do a 3 day Colca Canyon trek with two nights stay, one midway and another one at the bottom of the canyon.
+Either opt for Colca Canyon’s two-day tour with a one-night stay at the canyon, which is what I did.
+Or choose a 3-day Colca Canyon trek with a two-night stay.
+One halt would be midway and another one would be in the Oasis.

 How much do the tours to Colca Canyon cost?

-I paid 120 soles or about 35 USD for the two nights and one day tour.
+I paid 120 soles: about 35 USD for my Colca Canyon tour.
 The accommodation was basic, the breakfasts were average, and neither the 70 soles entrance fees to the canyon nor the 15 soles tickets at the hot springs were included in this price.
-PeruHop which is a reputed company for the Colca Canyon hike charges about 40 USD as of today (22 Feb 2019) for a similar plan.
+PeruHop, a reputed company for the Colca Canyon hike, charges about 40 USD for a similar tour.

 Should you hike the Colca Canyon without a guide?

-Go to the tourism office in Arequipa and ask them for a map of Colca Canyon and bus schedules to Chivay, the closest village with road accessibility.
+Go to the tourism office in Arequipa and ask for a map of Colca Canyon and bus schedules to Chivay, the closest village connected by road.
 Take a bus from the bus terminal in Arequipa to Cabanaconde.
 Or book this comfortable one-way bus transfer to Chivay.

-Tiny villages keep the mountains alive as you descend down.
+Tiny villages keep the Colca mountains alive.
 They also serve as places to stay and eat at.
 You can sleep in San Juan and Sangalle.
 Or in another village called Llahuar.

 Here is an exhaustive guide to hiking the Colca Canyon without a guide.